JimDesu/basis-lang/spec.md

 1. **Top-level effects compose freely.** Within the `.program` body, side effects are admitted as the program's intended behavior; the no-non-local-state principle (§1.4) restricts what *commands* may do, not what the program-as-a-whole may do.

-2. **Failure terminates the program.** A failure that escapes the `.program` body has no further frame to propagate to; the program terminates with the failure as its diagnostic.
-The exact terminal-handling semantics (whether the language standardizes a failure-rendering form, how exit codes are determined, whether the runtime provides an implicit recovery point) is an open question (OQ-27); the language commits that termination occurs but reserves the precise mechanism.
+2. **Failure terminates the program with failure status.** A failure that escapes the `.program` body has no further frame to propagate to; the program terminates and exits with a **failure status** — the platform's standard mechanism for indicating non-success (a non-zero exit code on platforms with the Unix exit-code convention, or its equivalent elsewhere).
+The exact failure-message rendering and the platform-side mechanism for surfacing the failure are implementation-defined; the language commits that termination occurs and that the exit status indicates failure.
+A successful return from the `.program` body produces a success exit status.

 The `.program` body may contain any commands, including may-fail commands; recovery contexts within the body work normally (§4).
 Only failures that escape the entire `.program` body trigger termination.